The Improvement Service (IS) is the 'go-to' organisation for local government improvement in Scotland.

 We ensure that all the work we deliver is firmly focused on achieving our vision and purpose, and on adding value for local authorities, for the Local Government family and for our broader group of diverse stakeholders.

-The Strategic Framework provides the foundations on which our annual Business Plan, programme plans and resource plans are developed.
+The Business Plan for 2023-24 sets out our deliverables and activities for the coming year, based on the commitments in our Strategic Framework.
 Our annual plans are continually evolving to ensure we are best placed to respond to current and emerging pressures and to ensure that resources are targeted in the areas that matter most to councils and partners.

 Annual Stakeholder Survey